magicmoux/TypeLogic.LiskovWingSubstitution/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request or open an issue in the repository with detailed steps to reproduce any bug or performance regression.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Where to get help

-- Open an issue in the repository with detailed steps to reproduce any bug or performance regression.
-- For performance changes, include benchmark output (use `tools/compare-benchmarks.ps1` when relevant).

 ## References

-- Barbara Liskov — Liskov Substitution Principle (overview): https://en.wikipedia.org/wiki/Liskov_substitution_principle
+- Barbara Liskov â€” Liskov Substitution Principle (overview): https://en.wikipedia.org/wiki/Liskov_substitution_principle
-- Barbara Liskov and Jeannette M. Wing — "A Behavioral Notion of Subtyping" (1994) PDF: https://www.cs.cmu.edu/~wing/publications/LiskovWing94.pdf
+- Barbara Liskov and Jeannette M. Wing â€” "A Behavioral Notion of Subtyping" (1994) PDF: https://www.cs.cmu.edu/~wing/publications/LiskovWing94.pdf